-What type of agreement can you have with the selling agent
+Agreements with the selling agent

-Many estate agents provide a contract which specifies what services they will provide and what your rights will be, for example, to end the agreement.
+Many estate agents provide a contract that specifies what services they'll provide and what your rights will be - for example, to end the agreement.

 Complaining about an estate agent

-If you have a complaint that has not been resolved satisfactorily by your estate agent you can complain to the redress scheme that your estate agent belongs to.
+If you have a complaint that your estate agent has not resolved in a way you're happy with, you can complain to the redress scheme that your estate agent belongs to.
 Estate agents that refuse to join a scheme can be fined.

 Choosing a solicitor or conveyancer

 Most firms of solicitors offer both an estate agency service and a conveyancing service.
-This is the technical name for the legal work in buying and selling property.
-Although most firms can take on this work, some firms concentrate on this area of work and have substantial experience.
+Conveyancing is the technical name for the legal work in buying and selling property.
+Although most firms can do this work, some concentrate on this area and have substantial experience.

 What a solicitor or conveyancer does

-- receiving and accepting any offers for the property in consultation with you
+- receiving and accepting any offers for the property, in consultation with you

 - checking title deeds and preparing a deed confirming the change of ownership

-- getting the money from the buyer and where necessary repaying the existing loan on the property
+- getting the money from the buyer and, where necessary, repaying the existing loan on the property

 - checking that all documents are correctly completed, signed and recorded